-The Registry is required to conduct campaign audits on all gubernatorial candidates that receive 10% of the vote in the general election, approximately 2% of all legislative candidates for each election cycle and one candidate each for supreme court, court of appeals and court of criminal appeals.
+The Registry is required to conduct campaign audits on all gubernatorial candidates that receive 10% of the vote in the general election and approximately 4% of all legislative candidates for each election cycle.

 Two gubernatorial candidates qualified for audit.
-Gubernatorial candidates required to be audited have the option to self-audit and submit the audit to the Registry for approval.
-Of the two candidates required to be audited, one chose to be self-audited.
+Gubernatorial candidates required to be audited have the option to self-audit and submit the audit to the Registry for approval or be audited by the Registry.
+The two candidates required to be audited both chose to be audited by the Registry.

-For legislative elections, districts are selected by random draw until approximately 2% of legislative candidates are selected.
-The Registry was required to select at least five candidates for audit for 2014.
-House of Representative District 45 (3 candidates), House of Representative District 97 (1 candidate) and Senate District 1 (1 candidate) were chosen before the 2% was achieved.
+For legislative elections, districts are selected by random draw until approximately 4% (this was increased from 2% in prior years) of legislative candidates are selected.
+The Registry was required to select at least twelve (12) candidates for audit for 2018.
+House of Representative District 3 (1 candidate), House of Representative District 33 (3 candidates), House of Representative District 37 (2 candidates), House of Representative District 79 (2 candidates) and House of Representative District 96 (3 candidates) were chosen before the 4% was achieved.